 Jamie Hewlett and Alan Martin created the comic strip Tank Girl in 1988 for Issue #1 of Deadline magazine and run until 1995 with occasional revivals since.
 Tank Girl embodied a freewheeling anti-authoritarian anarchism well before the whole riot grrl image came into fashion.
 The comic became a cult favourite and was adopted by feminists, became a symbol for gay rights marches (because of its overtly lesbian themes) and even appeared as a series of fashion layouts.

-The collected comics were given to director Rachel Talalay as a Christmas present and she became enamoured of them and pressed to obtain the film rights.
+The collected comics were given to director Rachel Talalay as a Christmas present by her stepdaughter and she became enamoured of them and pressed to obtain the film rights.
 Previously, Rachel Talalay had emerged as a production accountant and manager and then producer on the various A Nightmare on Elm Street films at New Line Cinema.
 She made her directorial debut with Freddy’s Dead: The Final Nightmare (1991), the worst of the Elm Street films, and then went onto the equally awful Ghost in the Machine (1993).
 Neither of these boded well for Tank Girl.
 Moreover, upon opening, the film was slaughtering by the critical press at large and publicly denounced by the creators of the comic-books.

 Surprisingly and despite expectation, Tank Girl emerges likeably on screen.
 It is difficult to understand why so many people disliked it – it is a film that advertises itself as being exactly what it is.
 Moreover, it is a faithful recapturing of the comic book’s anarchic nose-thumbing punk attitude.
 Perhaps it is that people dislike what the film is – it is brash and snot-nosed, its humour is enjoyably dirty and it revels in a freewheeling, permanent party attitude.
 It is like Mad Max goes California punk, or Bill and Ted do the holocaust.